Darrell Henderson Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- Henderson has racked up a team-high 562 rushing yards (62.4 per game) and scored five touchdowns.
+- Henderson has taken 121 carries for a team-leading 562 rushing yards (62.4 per game) with five touchdowns.

 - He has handled 121, or 51.9%, of his team's 233 rushing attempts this season.